dtransposed/Lagrange/_posts/2019-08-12-Action-Recognition-Attention.md

 | $$\lambda$$ | attention regularization term                                | 0.5         | $$-$$     |
 | $$\omega$$  | weight decay parameter                                       | 0         | $$-$$     |
 | $$-$$       | accuracy of the model (test set)                             | $$56.0$$% | $$52.5$$% |
+<em> Description of models' parameters </em>

 ### Results
 It is interesting to see how well the network attends to meaningful patches of a video frame.
-Even though ALSTM achieves higher accuracy then ConvALSTM, the latter does much better job when it comes to calculating attention heatmaps.
+Even though ALSTM achieves higher accuracy then ConvALSTM, the latter does much better job when it comes to attention heatmap generation.

 #### Successful predictions